-I save way more than that in time and impulse buys.
+I save way more than $5/month in time spent meal planning and impulse buys.
 Totally worth it, and you can even switch meal plans depending on your dietary needs that week, month, etc. For example, when we have low carb folks come to town, we switch to the Paleo meal plan.

 Related post: Review of Emeals: Meal Planning for Busy People

-3 – I don’t buy purses for fun.
+3 – Don’t buy purses (or other accessories) for fun

 I don’t know why I gave this its own category.
 Probably because I see so many women who love purses but have more than they really need.
 It seems like such a waste of money.

-4 – We don’t buy things just because they are on sale or shop for fun.
+4 – Don’t buy things just because they are on sale or shop for fun

 Yea, you know the clearance end caps at Target?
 I avoid those now.
 They used to be my favorite areas to shop while aimlessly walking around Target with a Starbucks in hand.